 topical medicine containing aminolevulinic acid;

 an oral diabetes medicine.

 This list is not complete.
-Other drugs may interact with aminolevulinic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect aminolevulinic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Related treatment guides